 For my mother, the staff at the busy hospital are heroes, and it saddens her to think of the NHS, the great institution beloved by so many working-class people, struggling under the current government’s policies.
 She wouldn’t be alive without the NHS, which has remained a constant despite the hardships she’s faced during her life.
 She knows she can rely on the service, but she never takes it for granted.
 She thanks the NHS and hopes that those well enough to fight for its continued existence on her behalf will continue to do so until its future is secured.

-The renowned Working-Class Perspectives blog is brought to you by our Visiting Scholar for the 2015-16 academic year, John Russo, and Georgetown University English professor, Sherry Linkon.
+The Working-Class Perspectives blog is brought to you by our Visiting Scholar for the 2015-16 academic year, John Russo, and Georgetown University English professor, Sherry Linkon, who authored this post.
 It features several regular and guest contributors.
 Last year, the blog published 44 posts that were read over 128,000 times by readers in 189 countries.